AnnieBonav/MushWorld/README.md

 #### Shaders
 I used this project as an oppirtunity to try-out my shaders skills, and you can see it on the lake.
 The water of the lake has a material that uses a shader that I made.
 It has displacemenet of the vertices based on wave funcitons (so it looked like the water was moving), a noice map that goes trhough it (so there are shadows), some colour change, and shift using time and other funcitons.
 Even though this might have been completely unnecesarry, it was super cool implementing it, and it looks pretty chill.

+#### Skybox
+The skybox also works with a shader.
+Even though I did not invent it, I used it as a base to learn from it and was able to modify the parameters and colours so it fit what I wanted.

 ### Audio implementation
 For the audio implementation I used wwise, and I made sure that everything that should sound, sounded.
+Besides adding the normal backrgouns music and SFX for walking, i also have others that take into consideration the distance that my character has from the object that is emmitting the sound.
+I also have a section of my game where there is a cake and if you enter the trigger the mexican song of happy birthday sounds.

+### Changing scene
+Another one of the sound changes that I have is whenever I enter to my second scene, there is a change in the background music, in reverb, in the way thay you interact with the objects inside...
+All of teh composition of teh game I made, but the one I like the most is this second scene, as it looks pretty cool.
+I made sure to use differet light settings to give a complete different feeling than outside.

 ## Modeling
 I decided to model all of my assets, to put into practice **blender**.
 For that, I have created multiple nature low-poly models, as well as materials (directly in Unity).